Meet-cyber816/FitLifeTracker/README.md

 The FitlLifeTracker project only contains basic HTML,CSS and a little Java script.

 Installation:
-     You can clone the repository using followring command : git clone git clone https://github.com/Meet-cyber816/FitLifeTracker.git
+     You can clone the repository using followring command : git clone https://github.com/Meet-cyber816/FitLifeTracker.git